 \section{Introduction and Literature Review}

-Variational methods are an increasingly popular tool for computing posterior inferences for highly parametrized models and large datasets; see~\cite{ormerod2010explaining} and~\cite{blei2017} for overviews.
-Unlike conventional Monte Carlo methods, which are able in principle to estimate quantities of interest with any desired precision, variational methods are inherently approximate.
+Variational methods are an increasingly popular tool for computing posterior inferences for models with large numbers of parameters and/or large datasets; see~\cite{ormerod2010explaining} and~\cite{blei2017} for overviews.
+Unlike conventional Monte Carlo methods, which are able in principle to estimate quantities of interest with any desired precision, variational methods are approximate.
 However, they are often substantially faster, and can be used to estimate models where exact inference is impractical.
-The selection of an approximation that balances accuracy with computational viability is key to the success of variational inference.
+Key to the success of variational inference is the selection of an approximation that balances accuracy with computational viability.
 In this paper we suggest a general approach to variational inference for a high-dimensional target distribution using Gaussian or skew-normal copula-based approximations.
-They are formed by using Gaussian or skew-normal distributions for element-wise parametric transformation of the target.
-Parsimonious factor parametrizations of the scale matrix of these distributions are used to enable feasible computation.
-For the transformations, we consider the Yeo-Johnson \citep{yeojohnson2000} and G\&H families~\citep{tukey77}.
-These allow for skewness and more complex features in the marginal densities of the copula model, without requiring a large number of additional variational parameters-- something that is important for maintaining computational efficiency in high dimensions.
-We also show how efficient reparametrization gradient methods can be used for such implicit copula models, including for the skew-normal by making use of its latent Gaussian structure.
+They are formed by using Gaussian or skew-normal distributions for an element-wise parametric transformation of the target.
+Parsimonious factor parametrizations of the scale matrix of these distributions are used to make the computations feasible.
+For the transformations, we consider the Yeo-Johnson \citep{yeojohnson2000} and inverse G\&H families~\citep{tukey77}.
+They allow for skewness and more complex features in the marginal densities of the copula model, without requiring a large number of additional variational parameters-- which is important for maintaining computational efficiency in high dimensions.
+We also show how efficient re-parameterization gradient methods can be used for the copula models, including for the skew-normal by making use of its latent Gaussian structure.
 We show in a number of examples that our Gaussian and skew-normal copula models are more accurate approximations than the corresponding Gaussian and skew-normal distributions.
 Importantly, this increase in accuracy usually comes at only a minor increase in computational time, while in some instances the copula models are actually faster to calibrate.